Digital Clinician Scientist Program

 For information on the autumn call 2021_II please click here:

-Chancellor Dr. Angela Merkel and Prof. Dr. Igor Sauer discuss challenges of digitization in medicine
+Dr. Angela Merkel and Prof. Dr. Igor M. Sauer discuss about challenges of digitization in medicine

 Funded by the German Research Foundation